Khadka-Bishal/safeshell/ROADMAP.md

 # safeshell Project Roadmap

-**Mission:** Empower AI agents with secure, robust, and platform-agnostic shell capabilities.
+**Mission:** Empower AI agents with secure and robust shell capabilities for Unix-like environments.

 ## Introduction
 `safeshell` bridges the gap between AI agents and operating system interactions.
-While traditional subprocess wrappers are unsafe and Docker containers are heavy, `safeshell` provides a graduated security model that works instantly in any Python environment.
+While traditional subprocess wrappers are unsafe and Docker containers are heavy, `safeshell` provides a graduated security model for Linux and macOS.

 ## Current status (v1.0.0)